Unit 2 Ferry Wharf

 - Make full use of the skills section, the more specific they are the better!
 These are searchable and could bring you to the notice of a potential employer.

 - Your LinkedIn profile is effectively your online CV.
-Have a concise summary, some quality recommendations and have a focus on increasing your connections.
+Have a concise summary, and some quality recommendations and have a focus on increasing your connections.

 - Joining industry groups can build your visibility.